Operating Rules of the Commission for the Control of INTERPOL’s Files

 (b) shall not be present during discussions and deliberations of the case and shall not have access to documents concerning the case.

-(3) In the event of any doubt or disagreement on the part of the member concerned or the Chairperson as to the existence of one of the grounds referred to in Rule 2(1), that issue shall be decided by all members of the Commission.
+(3) In the event of any doubt or disagreement on the part of the member concerned or the Chairperson as to the existence of one of the grounds referred to in Rule 2(1) above, the issue shall be decided by all members of the Commission.
 After hearing the views of the member concerned, the Commission shall deliberate and vote, without that member being present.
 The decision shall be taken by a majority of the members present and voting.

 (4) In case of withdrawal of the Chairperson, Rule 9 below shall apply.